 For a complete list of regulations governing parking and driving on campus, including possible sanctions for violations, you may consult the Campus Safety Website or go to the Campus Safety Office for a hard copy, which you will receive when you register your vehicle.

-*Compliance issues may also be addressed through the Student Conduct Code.
+*Compliance issues may also be addressed through the Code of Student Conduct.

 Emergency Notification and Alerts